org-metaeffekt/metaeffekt-documentation/metaeffekt-universe/docs/yaml-format.md

 #### Hints

 Normal case.
 Keyword 'version'  or abbreviations like v1.0 are omitted.

+Some license names might be very long.
+If there is an official abbreviation, consider using that as canonicalName.

+When adding yamls make sure to use abbreviations for the following terms:

+    End User License Agreement --> EULA
+    Terms of Service --> TOS
+    ...

 Furthermore, the canonical name should not include the following keywords / expressions:
 * license (use License with capital case)